-Student athletes and parents/guardians are encouraged to address any concerns at the lowest possible level.
 The first step of the process is for the student athlete and or parent/guardian to set up a meeting with the coach to discuss the issue.
 If resolution of the issue is not satisfactory the issue should be brought to the attention of the athletic director.
-Note: If an issue is brought to the athletic director first and no extenuating circumstance exist, the student athlete and or parent/guardian will be redirected back to the coach.
+Note: If an issue is brought to the athletic director, principal, superintendent or members of the school board first and no extenuating circumstance exist; the student athlete and or parent/guardian will be redirected back to the coach by whoever the athlete and or parent approached above the coach's level about the issue.